 Sixth Side of the Pentagon by Dead Sea Apes (Cardinal Fuzz)

 For me all Dead Sea Apes releases are special but I find this one, along with ‘Lupus‘, to be ahead of the pack.
 It is both an departure and a leap forward for a band who are continuing to push their sound and their vision into new areas.
 It is an album that is political, experimental, and complex.
 It is an album that will have you thinking and, if it does its job, it will challenge you to think more deeply about the world around you.
 For all these reasons it is for me pure bloody essential!
-(Psych Insight Music review)
+(Original review)

 Also check out the very special Dead Sea Apes 12″ with Adam Stone, ‘In The Year 2039‘.